Periodontics dentist Pasadena

 Frequently Asked Questions

 Gum disease is commonly split into three different stages.
 The first stage is called gingivitis.
-In this stage, there is usually no permanent damage to your teeth or gums yet.
+In this stage, there is usually no permanent damage to your teeth or gums.
 This means your dentist will likely be able to reverse and eliminate gum disease with proper care.
 Common symptoms of gingivitis include bleeding when brushing, inflamed and discolored gums, and chronic bad breath.

 If left to worsen, gingivitis will advance to the second stage of gum disease, known as periodontitis.
-This stage of gum disease is unfortunately not reversible, but can be controlled with proper intervention.
+This stage of gum disease is unfortunately not reversible but can be controlled with proper intervention.
 Symptoms of periodontitis usually include gum recession, increased sensitivity or sore teeth and gums, excessive gum bleeding, and very swollen or puffy gums.

 The final stage is advanced periodontitis.
-In this stage, permanent damage to your teeth, gums, and jaw bone occurs.
+In this stage, permanent damage to your teeth, gums, and jawbone occurs.
 Common symptoms include pus forming between the teeth and gums, shifting of the teeth, changes in your bite, or the loosening of one or more teeth.
 Surgical intervention is usually necessary to treat advanced periodontitis.
 In very severe cases, your teeth may even need to be extracted and replaced with a dental prosthetic like dentures or dental implants.

 No, gum disease is not contagious.
 This is because it is caused by bacteria that are already present in all of our mouths.
 In a healthy mouth, these bacteria are not found in a high enough quantity to cause gum disease.
 These bacteria become an issue when they are left to reproduce and grow uncontrollably.
 Gum disease occurs when poor oral hygiene allows bacteria to reproduce, or if a patient is genetically predisposed to gum disease.